Alipsa/ride/src/bin/readme.md

     Will run hamcrest tests similar to the renjin-hamcrest-maven-plugin i.e. producing nice output, error messages and summary

+- enable execution of SQL queries

+    Support for select and update queries in the SQL code tab

 ### 1.0 Final
 - Run scriptEngine in a separate thread but still make it possible to interact with the gui